Yongzheng Emperor: Continued battle against princes

 The 14th prince, Yinti, born to the same mother as the Yongzheng Emperor, was recalled to Beijing from his military post.
 The emperor selected Nian Gengyao to replace Yinti as the commander of the northwestern expeditionary force.
 Yinti, who expected to be placed on the throne himself, was reluctant to recognise the Yongzheng Emperor's succession as legitimate.
 Yinti was accused of violating imperial decorum at the funeral proceedings of the late emperor, and placed under house arrest by the Yongzheng Emperor at the imperial tombs in western Beijing.
 Historians believe that their mother, Empress Dowager Renshou, favoured Yinti partly because she raised him herself, while she did not raise the Yongzheng Emperor.
 Nonetheless, the increasingly sharp conflict between her two surviving sons caused their mother great sorrow.
 She died less than six months after the Kangxi Emperor.

 By forcibly dispatching Yinsi's party to separate locations geographically, the Yongzheng Emperor made it extremely inconvenient for his rivals to link up and conspire against him.
 While some of Yinsi's subordinates were appointed to high office, others were demoted or banished, making it difficult for Yinsi's party to maintain the same set of partisan interests.
 The Yongzheng Emperor publicly reprimanded Yinsi in 1724 for mishandling an assignment, eventually removing him from office and then sending him into house arrest.
 Yinsi was forced to rename himself "Acina", a derogatory slur in the Manchu language.
 The emperor also confiscated the assets of Yintang and Yin'e.

 Descendants of the Ming dynasty's imperial family

-In 1725, the Yongzheng Emperor bestowed a hereditary marquis title on Zhu Ming in line with his father Kang Xi emperor wish of a Manchu—Han population integration, a descendant of the imperial family of the Ming dynasty.
+In line with his father the Kangxi Emperor's wish for an integrated Manchu—Han Chinese nation, the Yongzheng Emperor in 1725 bestowed a hereditary marquis title on Zhu Ming, a descendant of the imperial family of the Ming dynasty.
+This action was also seen as fulfilling a long-standing Chinese custom (purportedly dating back to the Shang dynasty) for the Emperors of a new dynasty to enfeoff a member of the overthrown previous dynasty with a noble title, the so-called "Two Crownings and Three Respects."

 Zhu was also paid by the Qing government to perform rituals at the Ming tombs and induct the Chinese Plain White Banner into the Eight Banners.
 Later in 1750, during the reign of the Yongzheng Emperor's successor, the Qianlong Emperor, Zhu Ming was posthumously honoured as "Marquis of Extended Grace".
 The marquis title was passed on to Zhu's descendants for 12 generations until the end of the Qing dynasty in the early 20th century.